rishika64/NormanPD-Data-Analysis-Visualization/README.md

-# cis6930fa24 -- Project 3

-Name: Rishika Sharma
-UFID: 32772571
+# NormanPD Data Analysis & Visualization

-# Assignment Description
+# Description

 The project aims to manage public safety by noting all the incidents in the area.
 The project takes the PDF files and extracts data from the coulmns which are not very uniform making it easy for someone to access the data more easily.
 This data is then fed to a SQLite database which makes query finding easy, so that arrests can be arranged or nested accordingly.
 This data is then displayed as an application using data-driven web-based tool **Streamlit** to analyze and visualize incident data from the Norman Police Department, Oklahoma.
 It enables users to extract, explore, and visualize insights from publicly available daily arrest summaries.